 Historical Past-Year Versions of Illinois Schedule CR-1040

-We have a total of two past-year versions of Schedule CR-1040 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of six past-year versions of Schedule CR-1040 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2016 Schedule CR, Credit for Tax Paid to Other States